kceeze/grouping/README.md

     - EmailID - used to uniquely identify rows with the exact same emails
     - PhoneID - used to uniquely identify rows with the exact same phone numbers
     - EmailAndPhoneID - used to uniquely identify rows with exact same email or phone number

+4. After the main.rb file has been run, IDs for Email, Phone, Email or Phone will have been assigned in CSV files.
+Aftr the files are generated, you can now lookup and find IDs listed in the CSV file and find their matches.